hendrixxD/My-Alt_Portfolio/py_gcs_bq/README.md

    - Environment variable are manage accordingly in the `.env` file

+   - `.env.example` should serve as a guide on how the evenvironment variables are defined, an almost complete file.

    - Proper logging of responses and pipeline progress.

    - _[apiextractandload.log](apiextractandload.log)_ keeps the of log of the file: _[extract_and_load.py](./src/extract_and_load.py)_